-This article explains a left bundle branch block in more detail and looks at its causes, risk factors, symptoms, and more.
+This article explains LBBB in more detail and looks at its causes, risk factors, symptoms, and more.

 Bundle branch blocks occur when there is blockage or disruption in the heart’s electrical impulses.
 They cause those impulses to travel more slowly to the heart’s ventricles.